stakhovyak/user_service/README.md

 - ?
 Implement dto classes ?
 - Dockerize
 - Connect to database (use docker)
+- TEST OF COURSE (maybe even with spock??)
 - [In Future] connect tracers, validators?